sgdevmane/interview-guide/markdowns/react-native/react-native-questions.md

 ---

-## Camera and Media

-### 19. How do you implement advanced camera and media features in React Native?
+### Q19: How do you implement advanced camera and media features in React Native?

 **Answer:**
 Advanced camera and media features in React Native include camera capture, video recording, image processing, media gallery access, and real-time filters.